pratikju/servidor/README.md

 # **Servidor**

-Servidor is a light-weight no-database git server following git smart http protocol.
+Servidor is a light-weight no-database git server following git smart HTTP protocol.
 You can do all kind of git remote operations like push, pull, fetch and clone.
-Host the server hastle free and get started.
+Host the server very easily and get started.
 Features supported as of now are listed below:

 - Git Remote Operations
   - [x] Cloning of git repository.